 So how do we combat these unrealistic money expectations that can divide our marriages?

 It starts by being grateful for what you have been given.
-Remember, God is the provider of all things.
+Remember, God is the Provider of all things.
 You and I are not entitled to anything.
-And once people realize they are entitled to nothing, they become grateful for everything.
+And once someone realizes they are entitled to nothing, they become grateful for everything.

 Then, spend some time with those who have less.
 Not only will your expectations adjust, but you will find opportunities to advance God’s mission through generosity.

 Are couples really divorcing over money?
-Often, money is simply the place where underlying issues express themselves.
-So if financial arguments are prevalent in your marriage, consider if it’s money over which you are truly fighting.
+Often, money is simply the place where underlying issues are expressing themselves.
+So if financial arguments are prevalent in your marriage, consider whether or not it’s money over which you are truly fighting.
 Or is something else, something deeper, being revealed?